 It’s important to treat the cause

 Cognitive behavioural therapy for insomnia may be a good treatment choice if you have long-term sleep problems, you’re worried about becoming dependent on sleep medications, or if medications aren’t effective or cause bothersome side effects.

 Unlike pills, CBT-I addresses the underlying causes of insomnia rather than just relieving symptoms.
 But it takes time — and effort — to make it work.
 In some cases, a combination of sleep medication and CBT-I may be the best approach.

-Thim accurately determines sleep onset latency and tells you exactly how long you took to fall asleep.
-This is communicated via LED indictor lights on the Thim.
+THIM accurately determines sleep onset latency and tells you exactly how long you took to fall asleep.
+This is communicated via LED indicator lights on the THIM.